fross123/csv_to_qlab/website/docs/tutorial-basics/prepare-csv-file.md

 The group ID column is a reference for the group, and is used again for each cue that needs to go into the group.
 The ID can be any number you chose.

-In our example above.
-Group 10 will have Audio cue 2, and Group 20 will have audio cue 5 and 6.
-Audio cue 3 will not be added to any groups.
+#### In our example above:
+- Group 10 will have Audio cue 2
+- Group 20 will have audio cue 5 and 6
+- Audio cue 3 will not be added to any groups

 ----